twelthDd/TwelthDd/README.md

 # Hi there, I'm twelthDd👋

-## 💻 Technologies I'm fimiliar with
+## 💻 Technologies I'm familiar with

 - Python
 - Html